 It is estimated that 1 in 3 marriages will end in divorce, here in Australia.
 More sobering, however, is that it’s thought that up to 9 out of 10 marriages will fail when one partner suffers from Bipolar (BP) disorder.

-There are many resources available about bipolar disorder, and the challenges that people affected by BP face.
+There are many resources available about bipolar disorder, and the challenges that people affected by this condition face.
 But there is not much about the unique challenges faced by individuals who are not bipolar themselves but find themselves married to a person who is struggling with bipolar disorder.

 According to the Better Health Channel (Vic), approximately 1.3% of Australians live with a form of bipolar disorder (or Manic Depression).
 One in 50 adult Australians experience bipolar disorder each year.

-Although the number is thought to be much higher than this, due to people not seeking professional help when they are in their ‘euphoric’ phase.
+Although the number is thought to be much higher than this, due to people not seeking professional help when they are in their ‘euphoric’ (or manic) phase.
 Instead, believing that they do not have a problem, rather, the problem is everyone around them.
-It can take around 8 – 20 years to diagnose patients with BP from the first mood episode to diagnosis.
+It can take around 8 – 20 years to diagnose patients with this condition from the first mood episode to diagnosis.

 It is during this period of undiagnosed and untreated mood volatility, that considerable damage can occur both to the individual, their families and of course, YOU the spouse.